About Us

 1989

 Central collaborates with Santee Cooper in advocating for mobile home efficiency standards.
-In this year, Hurricane Hugo ripped through South Carolina and more than 3,000 cooperative employees from other states rebuilt over 11,000 miles of power lines.
+Also in this year, Hurricane Hugo ripped through South Carolina, and more than 3,000 cooperative employees rebuilt more than 11,000 miles of power lines.

 1983